My Life (in a nutshell)

 January 1st, 2020 marked the beginning of my career as a full-time, freelance digital nomad.

 The #1 question that professional travelers get asked is, "how do you pay for it?"
 I mentioned some ways above in the beginning of this article.
 I will also mention that there are a million ways that you can make money online.
 However, I can't speak for everyone so allow me to just speak for myself.
 First of all, I'm single with no kids and I am a light social drinker who does not smoke or do drugs.
-I have spent the last 10 years living a very frugal lifestyle.
+I have spent the last 15 years living a very frugal lifestyle.
 I was never just a college student, I was also working several jobs at the same time.
 In college, I was an SRA (student resident assistant) for four and a half years.
 This means that I didn't pay rent for those four and a half years.
 Most of my food was also covered.
-I haven't paid rent in Wuhan in the four years that I've lived here because it's covered by my employer.
+I didn't pay rent in Wuhan in the five years that I lived here because it was covered by my employer.
 In other words, it's not that I make a lot of money, but rather I save a lot of money.
 I started investing in 2006 when I opened my first CD (certificate of deposit) at an Edward Jones office in Carbondale, Illinois.
 I became a serious investor when I opened my Fidelity account in Miami in 2011.
 As a business student I learned quite a bit about money and how to make it, and how to make it work for me.
 I learned what it means to have to spend money to make money, both in the classroom and firsthand.
 Growing up, my family was below middle class and we all learned how to do without and be happy with it while at the same time appreciating every penny that we had.
 I know the cold hard feeling of being broke all too well.
 So, I learned early on that by working, saving, investing, and distinguishing between needs and wants, I can pretty much live a prosperous life (by my own standards).

 This is known as Affiliate Marketing.